17 Sights in Bolzano - Bozen, Italy (with Map and Images)

 Runkelstein Castle is a medieval fortification on a rocky spur in the territory of Ritten, near the city of Bolzano in South Tyrol, Italy.
 In 1237 Alderich Prince-Bishop of Trent gave the brothers Friedrich and Beral Lords of Wangen permission to construct a castle on the rock then called Runchenstayn.

-Castel Greifenstein, also known as Castel del Porco, is a fortified complex reduced to ruins that stands on a rocky spur with overhanging walls above Terlano, a neighboring municipality of Bolzano.
-Castel Neuhaus, the other castle in the area, is part of the municipality of San Genesio.
+Greifenstein Castle, also known as Castel del Porco, is a ruined fortified complex that stands on a rocky outcrop with sheer walls above Terlano, a neighboring municipality of Bolzano.
+Neuhaus Castle, the other castle in the area, is part of the municipality of San Genesio.

-The Evangelical Christ Church in Bozen-Gries is the Church of the Evangelical Lutheran community Bolzano.
-This has about 500 registered members and extends from the burner to Lake Garda; The neighboring parish of Merano comprises the western part of this area.
+The Evangelical Church of Christ in Bolzano-Gries is the church of the Evangelical Lutheran parish of Bolzano.
+It has about 500 registered members and stretches from the Brenner Pass to Lake Garda; the western part of this area includes the neighbouring parish of Merano.

 Wikipedia: Evangelische Christuskirche (Bozen) (DE), Website